nmarsollier/viaduct/shared/codegen/impldocs/bytecodegen.md

 The new layer sits between the GqlToKm layer and the raw KM library.
 The API to this new layer is a set of "builders" that build "KmWrapper" objects.
 These builders significantly restrict the KM data structures the GqlToKm can generate, helping to keep it out of the red zone.
 In addition, this layer encapsulates a lot of KM-specific logic.
 For example, in the KM library, when you add a Kotlin property to a class, you have to worry about its backing field, its getter and setter functions, and other such matters.
 The wrapper layer encapsulates this logic in an easy-to-reuse manner.

 We mentioned earlier that we did _not_ want to insert an API between GqlToKm and the KM library.
 The KmWrappers do just that, but it's important to note that we haven't attempted to completely intermediate between GqlToKm and the KM library.
 For example, the GqlToKm code directly generates KM objects to express the types it wants in generated code.
-Also, there's a tight correlation between our `KmWrapper` class and the `KmClass` iun the KM library.
+Also, there's a tight correlation between our `KmWrapper` class and the `KmClass` in the KM library.
 Bottom line: if you're working on the GqlToKm code, it's important that you have a deep understanding of the KM library.

 One more point: we have chosen to keep _all_ aspects of GraphQL to Kotlin logic in the GqlToKm.
 For example, the KmWrapper classes could have taken GraphQL types as arguments rather than the KM library's `KmType`.
 However, that would have moved some of the GraphQL-to-Kotlin logic into KmWrapper, which we didn't want to do.
 So, for example, if in a future version of the Viaduct API, we want to change the way we map GraphQL types to Kotlin types, we can write a variant GqlToKm layer that makes that change, which would share the same KmWrapper layer with the "legacy" GqlToKm.

 # Source Files

-The GrtToKm layer is in [`:tenant:codegen`](../../../tenant/codegen).
+The GqlToKm layer is in [`:tenant:codegen`](../../../tenant/codegen).
 The KmWrapper and KmToCt layers live in Treehouse at [`:shared:codegen`](..).
-The GrtToKm layer is kept separately from the other layers because, theoretically, we want to support multiple "Tenant APIs", and each of those might generate code slightly differently.
-(Inside of Airbnb, we have an older tenant-facing API we still support that indeed has a different GrtToKm layer that uses the `:shared:codegen` library.)
+The GqlToKm layer is kept separately from the other layers because, theoretically, we want to support multiple "Tenant APIs", and each of those might generate code slightly differently.
+(Inside of Airbnb, we have an older tenant-facing API we still support that indeed has a different GqlToKm layer that uses the `:shared:codegen` library.)

 # Testing Overview

 As mentioned in the introduction, correctness is critical to the bytecode generator, and yet errors are easily made in its code.
-To help ensure correctness, we've implemented a three-part testing strategy: unit, structual, and behavioral testing.
+To help ensure correctness, we've implemented a three-part testing strategy: unit, structural, and behavioral testing.
 We'll talk about each of these below.

 ## Unit testing

 Unit tests test the individual functions that make up the code generator.
 They are found in the usual places.

 ## Test and Central Schemas